-Before we dive into the more reps vs. more weight debate, it’s important to first discuss something known as the strength continuum.
-In basic terms, you can think of weight training as existing on a spectrum, with strength training existing on one end and endurance training on the other.
+Before we dive too far into the more reps or more weight debate, let's first discuss a basic concept known as the strength continuum.
+In basic terms, you can think of weight lifting as existing on a spectrum, with endurance training existing on one end and strength training on the other.

 Your strength and the weights you lift have an inverse relationship, meaning that the more weight you lift, the fewer number of reps you’ll be able to do and vice versa.
 Not all that surprising right?

-On the other side of the spectrum lies endurance training.
+On one side of the spectrum lies endurance training.
 As opposed to strength training, an endurance-based lifting program is geared towards building up your muscles’ oxygen uptake, not your strength.